levinine/serverless-dashboard-plugin/README.md

 cloudwatch:DeleteDashboards to be able to delete dashboards

-apigateway:getRestApis to be able to check for available APIs
+apigateway:GET to be able to check for available APIs

 ## AWS Dashboard limits